Working collaboratively in a group has long been seen as an effective way to accomplish great things.

 Working as part of a group can lead to better performance and improved productivity, but it also requires that every team member uphold their

-Everyone benefits from the outcome when each individual takes an active role in the projectâ€™s success.
+Everyone benefits from the outcome when each individual actively participates in the projectâ€™s success.

 Group projects are beneficial for many reasons.